Artigas Department: Geography

 Artigas Department's average temperature is the highest in the whole country (over 19 °C or 66 °F, and may go as high as 47 °C or 116 °F during the summer months).
 So are its precipitation levels (up to an annual average of 1400 mm).

 Economy

 The unique climatic conditions of Artigas has made possible the development of an important agro-industrial centre around the city of Bella Unión.
 Several crops are planted, namely fruits and vegetables, sugar cane, and rice.
 In the rest of the department, the main economic activity is livestock raising.

 Semi-precious gemstones, such as agates and amethysts, are also found in the department, and an entire industry has risen up around their extraction and manufacturing, especially near the capital city of Artigas.

+The largest amethyst geode worldwide was discovered in Artigas in 2007, called the Empress of Uruguay.
+It stands at a height of 3.27 meters and weighs 2.5 tons.
+It is currently on display at The Crystal Caves museum in Atherton, Queensland, Australia.

 The proximity of the department to Brazil has made it possible for an important flow of trade to be established here, but unfortunately this is generally unfavorable to Uruguayan economic interests.
 Nevertheless, this partially compensates for the fact that the per capita income is the lowest of the country, and the percentage of households in poverty is the highest in the country (13.19% of the inhabitants).